Is your body ageing gracefully?

 We don’t even acknowledge their existence — forget appreciation for the fab job.

 I would have quit.
 Fortunately, cells have a better temperament.
-They are happy to do the job as long as a salary is credited.
+As long as a salary is credited, they are happy to do the job.
 Not in dollars or rupees.
 The currency here is energy.
 Cells need the energy to keep going and do their work.

 Where is the energy coming from?
 Nothing fancy.
 Most of it comes from something we enjoy: eating food.